Longboard (skateboard): Downhill

 Downhill – Also referred to as Speedboarding.
 Drop-through, drop-platform, and top-mount longboards are all used in downhill skateboarding.
-Downhill decks are very stiff and usually have a small to medium wheelbase around 20–25”.
+Downhill decks are very stiff and usually have a small to medium wheelbase around 20–25 in.

 Freeride – A subdiscipline of downhill.
 Freeriding involves downhill riding at low to moderate speed, with a focus on performing stylish power slides and drifts to control descent.
 Lighter freeriding is often done on drop-through or dropped decks and typically done at lower speeds.

 Tech Sliding – Tech sliding, or technical sliding, is a discipline of downhill skateboarding where riders typically use hard wheels to bust out multiple fast-paced and creative slides.
 This discipline is only limited by the rider’s creativity.
 Decks are symmetrical and very hard wheels (95a-101a) are often used.